Post Office Box FW 22,

 The Journal of Advocacy, Research and Education receives many more submissions than it can publish.
-Therefore, we ask peer-reviewers to keep in mind that every paper that is accepted means that another good paper must be rejected.
-To be published in the Journal of Advocacy, Research and Education, a paper should meet four general criteria:
+Therefore, we ask peer reviewers to remember that every accepted paper means another good paper must be rejected.
+To be published in the Journal of Advocacy, Research and Education, a manuscript should meet these four general criteria:

-All submitted manuscripts are read by the editorial staff.
-To save time for authors and peer-reviewers, only those papers that seem most likely to meet our editorial criteria are sent for formal review.
-Those papers judged by the editors to be of insufficient general interest or otherwise inappropriate are rejected promptly without external review (although these decisions may be based on informal advice from specialists in the field).
+The Editor-in-Chief reads all submitted manuscripts to evaluate their suitability for further review.
+Only papers that meet our editorial criteria are sent for formal review to save time for authors and peer-reviewers.
+Those papers judged by the Editor-in-Chief as having insufficient general interest or otherwise inappropriate are rejected after Desk Review promptly without external review (although these decisions are often based on advice from specialists in the Editorial Board).

-Manuscripts judged to be of potential interest to our readership are sent for formal review, typically to one or two reviewers.
-The editors then make a decision based on the reviewers' advice.
+Manuscripts of potential interest to our readership are sent for formal review, typically to one or more reviewers.
+The Editorial Board then make a decision based on the reviewers’ feedback.

-The primary purpose for the review is to provide the editors with the information needed to reach a decision.
-The review should also instruct the authors as to how they can strengthen their paper to the point where it may be acceptable.
-As far as possible, a negative review should explain to the authors the weaknesses of their manuscript, so that rejected authors can understand the basis for the decision and see in broad terms what needs to be done to improve the manuscript.
+The primary purpose of the review is to provide the editors with the information needed to reach a decision.
+The review should also instruct the authors on strengthening their paper to the point where it may be acceptable.
+As far as possible, a negative review should explain to the authors the weaknesses of their manuscript so that rejected authors can understand the basis for the decision and see in broad terms what needs to be done to improve the manuscript.
 This is secondary to the other functions, however, and referees should not feel obliged to provide detailed, constructive advice to the authors of papers that do not meet the criteria for the journal (as outlined in the letter from the editor when asking for the review).
-If the reviewer believes that a manuscript would not be suitable for publication, his/her report to the author should be as brief as is consistent with enabling the author to understand the reason for the decision.
+If the reviewers believe that a manuscript would not be suitable for publication, their report to the author should be clearly stated without negative words and suggest possible ways to improve the article for future submission.

-We do not release reviewers’ identities to authors or to other reviewers, except when reviewers specifically ask to be identified.
-Unless they feel so strongly, however, we prefer that reviewers should remain anonymous throughout the review process and beyond.
+We do not release reviewers’ identities to authors or other reviewers except when reviewers specifically ask to be identified.
+However, unless they feel so strongly, we prefer that reviewers remain anonymous throughout the review process and beyond.

-All contributions submitted to the Journal of Advocacy, Research and Education that are selected for peer-review are sent to at least one - but usually two or more - independent reviewers, selected by the editors.
+All contributions submitted to the Journal of Advocacy, Research and Education selected for peer review are sent to at least one - but usually two or more - independent reviewers selected by the editors.
 Authors are welcome to suggest suitable independent reviewers and may also request that the journal excludes one or two individuals or laboratories.
-The journal sympathetically considers such requests and usually honors them, but the editor’s decision on the choice of referees is final.
+The journal sympathetically considers such requests and usually honours them, but the editor’s decision on the choice of referees is final.

-Journal of Advocacy, Research and Education editors may seek advice about submitted papers not only from technical reviewers but also on any aspect of a paper that raises concerns.
+Journal of Advocacy, Research and Education editors may seek advice about submitted papers from technical reviewers and any aspect of an article that raises concerns.
 These may include, for example, ethical issues or issues of access to data or materials.
-Very occasionally, concerns may also relate to the implications to society of publishing a paper, including threats to security.
-In such circumstances, advice will usually be sought simultaneously with the technical peer-review process.
-As in all publishing decisions, the ultimate decision as to whether to publish is the responsibility of the editor of the journal concerned.
+Occasionally, concerns may also relate to the implications to society of publishing a paper, including security threats.
+In such circumstances, advice is usually sought simultaneously with the technical peer-review process.
+As in all publishing decisions, the ultimate decision as to whether to publish is the responsibility of the Editorial Board of the journal concerned.